cms-dev/cms/docs/Running CMS.rst

 Recommended setup
 =================

 Of course, the number of servers one needs to run a contest depends on many factors (number of participants, length of the contest, economical issues, more technical matters...).
-We recommend that, for fairness, there is at least one server associated only to a worker.
+We recommend that, for fairness, there is at least one server associated only to a Worker.

 As for the distribution of services, usually there is one ResourceService for each server, one copy each of LogService, ScoringService, Checker, EvaluationService, AdminWebServer, and one or more of ContestWebServer and Worker.
-Again, if there are more than one worker, we recommend to run them on different servers.
+Again, if there are more than one Worker, we recommend to run them on different servers.

 Our preferred distribution is Ubuntu >= 12.04 LTS.
 We will hopefully support Ubuntu 12.04.x out of the box for the length of Ubuntu's support duration, that is five years.

 Very important note: up to now, we support only 32 bit distributions.

-Saying that, one is not forced to follow the previous rules, and it should not be very hard to successfully run CMS on different distributions or even on 64 bit installations (see the howto about setting up a 32 bits chroot for more information on this).
+Saying that, one is not forced to follow the previous rules, and it should not be very hard to successfully run CMS on different distributions or even on 64 bit installations.

 You can replicate the service handling the contestant-facing web server, :file:`cmsContestWebServer`; in this case, you need to configure a load balanced in front of them.
-We provide a sample configuration for nginx at :file:`cms/example/nginx.conf.sample`.
+We provide a sample configuration for nginx at :gh_blob:`cms/example/nginx.conf.sample`.

 Logs